MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

     // Greet when users are added to the conversation.
     // Note that all channels do not send the conversation update activity.
-    // If you find that this bot works in the emulator, but does not in
+    // If you find that this bot works in the Emulator, but does not in
     // another channel the reason is most likely that the channel does not
     // send this activity.
     else if (turnContext.Activity.Type == ActivityTypes.ConversationUpdate)